qazxcdswe123/obsidian-hugo/content/Group Theory.md

 If the group is $\mathbb{Z}$ or $\mathbb{Z}_n$ , we write the group operation additively and the exponential operation multiplicatively; that is, we write $ng$ instead of $g^n$.

 # Subgroups
-## Definition
+s## Definition
 - A subgroup H of a group G
 We define a subgroup H of a group G to be a subset H of G such that when the group operation of G is restricted to H, H is a group in its own right.

 - The trivial subgroup
 The subgroup H = {e} of a group G is called the trivial subgroup.

 - Proper subgroup
 A subgroup that is a proper subset of G is called a proper subgroup

 ## Properties